-Web Design for Your Delivery Service Built to Convert Visitors Into Customers
+Web Design for Your Delivery Service

-That's Yeetish™ — and it's how every build starts.
+That's Yeetish™, and it's how every build starts.

 Three Jobs.
 That's It.